openenergymonitor/emontx4/emontx4_emonbase_install.md

 8. Switch on mains socket and verify that the green LED on the emonTx and the red LED on the Raspberry Pi illuminates

-9. After a few moments the Raspberry Pi will create a WiFi Access Point called ‘emonpi’, connect to this using password ‘emonpi2016’
+9. After a few moments the Raspberry Pi will create a Wi-Fi Access Point called ‘emonpi’, connect to this using password ‘emonpi2016’

-10. Browse the IP address http://192.168.42.1 and follow the setup wizard to connect the device to your local WiFi network
+10. Browse the IP address http://192.168.42.1 and follow the setup wizard to connect the device to your local Wi-Fi network

-9. Once connected to your local WiFi network the base-station can be accessed via http://emonpi or http://emonpi.local
+9. Once connected to your local Wi-Fi network the base-station can be accessed via http://emonpi or http://emonpi.local

 **Instructions for safe use:**